passaloutre/tqqq/README.md

   I'm still determined there's a way to do this right

-  Also TQQQ fell 3% today, because Joe Biden said he was going to raise capital gains taxes
+  Also TQQQ fell 5% in one hour today, because Joe Biden said he was going to raise capital gains taxes

 TODO